NanoAdblocker/NanoCore2/notes/privacy_policy.md

 additional servers as per your instruction.

-Nano Adblocker will supply a cache buster when downloading assets updates, which may reveal your system time accurate to 1 hour.
+Nano Adblocker will supply a cache buster when downloading assets updates, which may reveal your system time accurate to about 1 hour.
 Your timezone will be kept private.
-You may configure Nano Adblocker to more aggressively bypass cache in advanced settings, in which case Nano Adblocker will reveal your system time accurate to 1 second.
+You may configure Nano Adblocker to more aggressively bypass cache in advanced settings, in which case Nano Adblocker will reveal your system time accurate to about 1 second.

 Nano Defender may connect to third-party servers when doing so is required to fix a website, only the bare minimum data required to successfully perform the